Catholic sisters and nuns in the United States: Expansion before 1860

 Historian Joseph Mannard has suggested that there was a "convent revolution" in Antebellum America.
 The number of orders and sisters grew rapidly.
 In 1830 there were only 10 orders in the U.S, with under 500 sisters.
 By 1860 45 orders had been added and there were over 5,000 sisters.
 In 1830 there were only 20 Catholic female academies in the U.S., by 1860 there were 201.
 In 1830 there was one sister-founded hospital in the U.S..
 By 1860 there were 35.
 This increase in numbers was accompanied by an increasing public awareness of Catholic women religious.

 Civil War

+The male doctors of the Civil War era were generally dubious about the civilian women volunteering to be nurses.
+However, they were generally appreciative of the Catholic orders of sisters that operated their own hospitals, and sent cadres to Army hospitals to help after bloody battles.